Napoli Keep Serie A Lead With Win At Empoli - UrduPoint

 Napoli don't have European football as a result of their collapse following a first Scudetto since 1990 and the days of Diego Maradona.

-And under Conte they have quickly re-established themselves as title challengers, with the advantage of not having the expanded Champions League jamming up their schedule.
+And under Conte Napoli have quickly re-established themselves as title challengers, with the advantage of not having the expanded Champions League jamming up their schedule.

 Kvaratskhelia is key to Conte's plans but the Georgia winger is yet to sign a contract extension, with his current deal expiring in 2027.